 Common Questions & Answers About IRS Audits

-The IRS Tax rules for audits, are different than the time to asses tax and collect tax
+The IRS Tax rules for audits are different than the time to assess tax and collect tax

 Common questions we receive, include: